I’m not one of those people for whom things are easy.

 - Is it socially unacceptable and spiritually uncool to have a shit day?

-- Doesn’t it alienate us or worse; do we end up not going after our dreams fearing the risks involved and possible exposure as a failure?
+- Doesn’t it alienate us?
+Or worse, do we end up not going after our dreams for fear of the risks involved and possible exposure as a failure?

 - Are we trading our dreams for a world of unfulfilled desires?